shaveta08/AreaOfPolygon/README.md

 1. Download or clone the file scratch.py.
 2. Open the command prompt.
-3. On command prompt use the following commands:
+3. On the command prompt use the following commands:

-3.1.	  > python scratch.py

-input : Vertices in form of List of lists.
+*input : List of lists of all the vertices*

-3.2.	  >python –c “import scratch; scratch.areaOfPolygon(input)”
+       >python –c “import scratch; scratch.areaOfPolygon(input)”